One of Metro Vancouver’s largest Remembrance Day ceremonies usually takes place at the Royal Westminster Regiment Armouries on November 11th.

 TIP #3: Being one of the few major ceremonies that takes place indoors, expect the venue to be especially popular if the forecast calls for rain.

 TIP #4: In past years, Queens Avenue United Church, which is across the street from the Armoury, has been open for overflow crowds to watch the ceremonies via live video.
-That wasn’t the case last year, however, and isn’t happening in 2018 either.
+That wasn’t the case in 2018, unfortunately.

 TIP #5: The Royal Westminster Regiment Armouries building is wheelchair accessible.
 Guide dogs for the visually impaired are also welcome.